 Most embarrassing secret: After a degree in English I still can’t use the apostrophe.
 So please don’t point out my grammatical shortcomings to me.
 I know.
 I need to sort it out before the boys start school.
-I will.

 Favourite smell: It’s a toss up between the heads of my baby sons and my old pipe smoking physics teacher’s lab coat.
 I used to forget mine accidentally on purpose to wear his.
 Odd, I know.

 Unusual thing about me: I have delivered 10 babies.
 In the late nineties I started a degree in Midwifery.
 Now I’m just addicted to One Born Every Minute.

 Other weird thing about me: I was once the most popular woman no-one wanted to go out with on the Guardian Soulmates site.
 What a sad accolade.

 Things I most like to bake/cook: Puff pastry for the cathartic repetitive action and deeply satisfying sight of the layers rising in the oven.
 And melting meatballs for their nursery style softness and crowd pleasing quality.
 And any cake involving the creation of small animals.